Payroll tax exemptions for contractor payments

 The services performed must be only for the purpose of the contract before the exemption can apply.

 Orange Ltd is a consultancy firm.
 Black Ltd contracts the services of Orange Ltd for an IT project.
 Orange Ltd employs a contractor to perform IT consulting services.
 The contractor brings in his wife to help with his bookkeeping and general administration.
-Black Ltd cannot gain an exemption as only one person is performing the actual work of the contract.
+Black Ltd cannot gain an exemption as only 1 person is performing the actual work of the contract.

 Read the public ruling on contractors engaging others (PTA023) for more information.